 Luckily, both open-source and SaaS softwares are easy to install, even for beginners.

 Open-source software is free to install, but when it comes to setting up and managing your online store, there are several other expenses to account for.

 On the other hand, SaaS providers usually offer a free trial that allows users to test out the platform before buying the paid version.
 And once your site is set up, you won’t have to worry about starting from scratch, since the platform provider takes care of many of the backend processes for you.

-Arguably one of the most significant differences between open source and SaaS, customisation is a crucial aspect of building your online store.
+Arguably one of the most significant differences between open source and SaaS, customization is a crucial aspect of building your online store.

-On the other hand, SaaS platform customisation can be more limited.
-Since the service provider has control over the source code, the user does not have as much freedom to customise their site as they would with an open-source platform.
+On the other hand, SaaS platform customization can be more limited.
+Since the service provider has control over the source code, the user does not have as much freedom to customize their site as they would with an open-source platform.

-However, many SaaS platforms provide access to an array of pre-designed themes, plugins, modules, templates and add-ons that allow users to quickly and easily customise their storefront.
-While it may not be as customisable as open source, SaaS is a great option for merchants who don’t have coding experience or the resources to fully develop their store.
+However, many SaaS platforms provide access to an array of pre-designed themes, plugins, modules, templates and add-ons that allow users to quickly and easily customize their storefront.
+While it may not be as customizable as open source, SaaS is a great option for merchants who don’t have coding experience or the resources to fully develop their store.

 Maintenance and Support

 Similar to security, maintenance and ongoing support are the responsibilities of the open-source user.
 Since you have full control over the software, you are responsible for the platform’s infrastructure and administration, including any software upgrades and updates.
 Thus, if any issues arise in your ecommerce environment, then it’s on you to find and resolve the problem.